Operation Spring Awakening: Soviet counterattack – Vienna offensive

 Some Hungarian units survived the fall of Budapest and the destruction which followed when the Soviets counterattacked after Operation Spring Awakening.
 The Hungarian Szent László Infantry Division was still indicated to be attached to the German 2nd Panzer Army as late as 30 April.
 Between 16 and 25 March, the Hungarian Third Army had been destroyed about 40 km west of Budapest by the Soviet 46th Army which was driving towards Bratislava and the Vienna area.

 On 19 March, the Red Army recaptured the last territories lost during the 13‑day Axis offensive.
 Sepp Dietrich, commander of the Sixth SS Panzer Army tasked with defending the last sources of petroleum controlled by the Germans, joked that "6th Panzer Army is well named—we have just six tanks left."

 Armband order

 The failure of the operation resulted in the "armband order" that was issued by Hitler to Dietrich, who claimed that the troops, and more importantly, the Leibstandarte, "did not fight as the situation demanded."
 As a mark of disgrace, the Waffen-SS units involved in the battle were ordered to remove their cuff titles.
-Dietrich did not relay the order to his troops.
-The reason for not relaying this order was twofold; firstly the order had already been partially previously completed as cuff tiles were already removed from the uniforms as per a secrecy measure ordered on 30 January 1945, secondly there was no need to further disgrace his men beyond the fatal loss they had just suffered.
+Dietrich did not relay the order to his troops, because the order had already been partially previously completed as cuff tiles were already removed from the uniforms as per a secrecy measure ordered on 30 January 1945, and there was no need to further disgrace his men beyond the fatal loss they had just suffered.